 Unlike restricted subsidiaries, unrestricted subsidiaries are not bound by the covenants imposed by creditors of the restricted group and can incur debt, grant liens, sell assets, pay dividends and make investments without limitation.
 They are also not required to provide guarantees or collateral in respect of the issuers' obligations.
 Issuers can usually create or designate an existing restricted subsidiary as an unrestricted subsidiary fairly easily provided they have appropriate capacity under their investments covenants.
-One indirect exception is that, while unrestricted subsidiaries are not themselves expressly subject to the covenants, a "transactions with affiliates" covenant usually limits the ability of the company and its restricted subsidiaries.
+One indirect exception is that, whilst unrestricted subsidiaries are not themselves expressly subject to the covenants, a 'transactions with affiliates' covenant usually limits the ability of the company and its restricted subsidiaries to enter into transactions with such unrestricted subsidiaries.
 The protections afforded to creditors by this covenant have, however, become diluted in recent market versions.